-2019 2018
+2020 2019

 Period of Projected Benefit

 Payments for which the Following

-Rates were Applied: (
+Rates were Applied:

-Long-Term Expected Rate of Return Through June 30, 2076 Through June 30, 2062
+Long-Term Expected Rate of Return All Periods Through June 30, 2076

-•

-Municipal Bond Rate From July 1, 2076 From July 1, 2062
+Municipal Bond Rate Not Applicable From July 1, 2076

-and Thereafter and Thereafter
+and Thereafter

-^{} The municipal bond return rate used is 3.50% and 3.87% as of the measurement dates of June 30, 2019 and 2018, respectively.
+^{} The municipal bond return rate used is 3.50% as of the measurement date of June 30, 2019.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.